Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 2. Restore dhcp_staticlist nvram values from **/opt/tmp/dhcp_staticlist.txt**

-3. Preview nvram dhcp_staticlist in dnsmasq.conf format
+3. Preview nvram dhcp_staticlist in dnsmasq format

 4. Append output of dhcp_staticlist to **/jffs/configs/dnsmasq.conf.add** in dnsmasq format and disable **Manual Assignment** in the WAN GUI.
 You will then be prompted to reboot the router to have the settings take effect.